The Deligne-Riemann-Roch isomorphism: Consequences

 These two properties characterize the construction of the cube structure.
 This result is the key to the comparison isomorphism \eqref{eq:Ducrot-iso}, cf. \cite[Section 5]{Ducrot}.
 It is formal to adapt Ducrot's work and consider a cube structure on the determinant of the cohomology as a $\QBbb$-line bundle, which is a weaker notion.

 \begin{proof}[Proof of Proposition \ref{prop:Ducrot-DRR}] We need to construct, via the Deligne--Riemann--Roch isomorphism, an $(n+2)$-cube structure on the determinant of the cohomology, as a $\QBbb$-line bundle.
-We can suppose that all the schemes are divisorial, and work with virtual categories of vector bundles.
+We may assume that all the schemes are divisorial, and work with virtual categories of vector bundles.

 By the functoriality of the DRR isomorphism in the bundle, for the purpose of constructing the trivialization defining the cube structure, we can reduce to an object of the form in the virtual category.
-A similar reasoning as in \eqref{eq:DRR-deligne-pairing} shows that
+A similar argument as in \eqref{eq:DRR-deligne-pairing} shows that